makehumancommunity/makehuman-static-website/content/MPFB/Contributing/_index.md

 description: "A few things you can do if you want to join the MPFB project."
 ---

-MPFB is a free and open source.
+MPFB is a free and open source project.
 Everything in the project is based on volunteer efforts.

 If you want to participate in the development of MPFB, there are a few things you can do.
 There are tasks for both developers and artists.